AudioBible/KJV/README.md

 # BREAK OUT OF YOUR MENTAL PRISON!
 WAKE UP!

+# OPEN YOUR EYES BEFORE YOU DIE!
+WAKE UP!

 # [Reality Check Music Playlist - **MUST SEE AND HEAR**](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1) [playlist]

 ### One thing if for sure, this has taught me how to put my ego to the side.